What Is A Bank Pro Forma Statement & Why Do Banks Require Them?

-When you apply for an SBA Loan or other commercial loan you are often required to provide financial projections.
-In fact the SBA requires a 1 year pro forma income statement and narrative explanation of how you will reach your projections with an application for the following loans:
+When you apply for a small business administration (SBA) loan or other commercial loan you are often required to provide financial projections.
+In fact, the SBA requires a 1 year pro forma income statement and narrative explanation of how you will reach your projections with an application for the following loans:

 - SBA 7(a) Loans

 Why do banks require pro forma financial statements?
 There are two core reasons why banks require pro forma statements in addition to the fact that the SBA requires it.

 1. Have A Pro Forma Bank Statement History Based on Cash Flow